CSS Properties

 This property determines the indentation of the first line of text in

 the element.
-If the text-indent
+If the hanging

 keyword is added after the